 Best Way To Cut Cable

 What is the Best Way To Cut Cable?
 I probably get this e-mail once a week.
 I think the question most of my readers are actually asking is “how do I talk my husband/kids/partner into cutting cable?”.
 The answer to that question is “with the least disturbance possible.”
 Now that sports can be watched without cable many people are finding their partners more open to getting rid of it (you can check out my post How To Watch Football When You Don’t Have Cable).
-My mom and I finally got my dad to cut the cord about three years ago and I think he likes it even better now- he rarely has to watch commercials!
+My mom and I finally got my dad to cut the cord about four years ago and I think he likes it even better now- he rarely has to watch commercials!

 Best Way To Cut Cable

 - Buy an HDTV antenna.
 Before you start picturing rabbit ears and aluminum foil don’t freak out- antennas have changed ALOT since the old days.
 A modern day antenna can look as slick as your other electronics or even be easily hidden.
 And from the charts I am looking at online when it comes to antennas more expensive is not always better.
 If you go here you can see the 100 top selling TV Antennas on Amazon and most are under $30.
 Feel free to check through the reviews and find one that you think will work.
 If you get a cheaper one and like it you can always upgrade to a more expensive one.
 Some of my readers get as many as 30 television channels with their antenna.

 - Check your TV- you may already be able to stream.
 If you bought your television after 2009 there is a decent chance you can already stream some television shows via the Internet.
 With a “Smart TV” apps like Hulu and Netflix are already embedded in them.
 If you have that you don’t need to buy any additional items- you already have everything you need in your house.